const std = @import("std");

 Also, notice the @import()

 call at the first line.
 We use this built-in function to import functionality from other Zig modules into our current module.
-In other words, this @import()
+This @import()

 function works similarly to the #include